A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Experiments

-In terms of communication overhead, we observe that in settings that are not extremely non-iid, where the dominating term is the largest, \ours outperforms \agos as predicted by the results in Table \ref{bits} (Figures \ref{10-comm}, \ref{1-comm}).
-However, in the extreme non-iid setting of Figure \ref{0.1-comm}, the value of $\zeta$ becomes too large that the second dominating term in Table \ref{bits} comes into play.
-In this term, the impact of noniid-ness in a graph topology with a small diameter significantly disfavors \ours, which is evident from the observed results.
-We have presented the same experiment results for cycle topology in Appendix \ref{extended_exp} that shows in \ours still outperforms in extreme noniid-ness.
+Figure \ref{noniid-bits} shows convergence versus transmitted bits.
+In terms of communication overhead, we observe that in settings that are not extremely non-iid, where the second dominating term is negligible (due to small $\zeta$), \ours outperforms \agos as predicted by the results in Table \ref{bits}.
+This can be seen in the first ans second row in Figure \ref{noniid-bits}.
+However, in the extreme non-iid setting of the third row, the value of $\zeta$ becomes too large that the second dominating term in Table \ref{bits} comes into play.
+In this term, the impact of noniid-ness in a graph topology with a small diameter (Erdős–Rényi ($0.3$)) significantly disfavors \ours, which is evident from the observed results in Figure \ref{0.1-comm-erdos}.
+In Figure \ref{0.1-comm-cycle}, we again observe that, in contrast to small-diameter topologies, \ours continues to outperform even under extreme noniid conditions.
+This is again predicted based on the theoretical results in section \ref{conv-bits}.
+Intuitively, in small-diameter graphs where connectivity is dense, Gossip algorithms propagate information across the network more efficiently than Random Walks.
+This rapid information spread is critical under extreme heterogeneity (noniid settings), as nodes rely on global information to maintain a trajectory toward the global minimum and avoid getting trapped in local optima.